-Expense Head % of daily Net Assets Investment Management and Advisory fees Upto 2.25% Trustee fees Audit fees Custodian fees RTA fees Marketing & Selling expense incl. agent commission Cost related to investor communications Cost of fund transfer from location to location Cost of providing account statements and dividend redemption cheques and warrants Costs of statutory Advertisements Cost towards investor education & awareness (at least 2 bps) Brokerage & transaction cost over and above 12 bps and 5 bps for cash and derivative market trades resp.
-Goods & Services Tax (GST) on expenses other than investment and advisory fees Other Expenses Maximum total expense ratio (TER) permissible under Regulation 52(6)(c) Upto 2.25% Additional expenses under regulation 52(6A)(c)^ Upto 0.05% Additional expenses for gross new inflows from specified cities under regulation 52 (6A) (b)# Upto 0.30%
+Expense Head % of daily Net Assets Investment Management and Advisory fees Upto 2.25% Trustee fees Audit fees Custodian fees RTA fees Marketing & selling expense incl. agent commission Cost related to investor communications Cost of fund transfer from location to location Cost of providing account statements and IDCW redemption cheques and warrants Costs of statutory advertisements Cost towards investor education & awareness (at least 2 bps) Brokerage & transaction cost over and above 12 bps and 5 bps for cash and derivative market trades resp.
+Goods & Services Tax (GST) on expenses other than investment and advisory fees GST on brokerage and transaction cost(over & above 12bps and 5bps limit mentioned above) Other Expenses Maximum total expense ratio (TER) permissible under Regulation 52 (6)(c) Upto 2.25% Additional expenses under regulation 52(6A)(c)^ Upto 0.05% Additional expenses for gross new inflows from specified cities under regulation 52(6A)(b)# Upto 0.30%

-^{}Any other expenses which are directly attributable to the Scheme, maybe charged with the approval of the Trustee within the overall limits as specified in the Regulations except those expenses which are specifically prohibited.
+\Any other expenses which are directly attributable to the Scheme, may be charged with the approval of the Trustee within the overall limits as specified in the Regulations except those expenses which are specifically prohibited.